wokwi/wokwi-docs/docs/wokwi-ci/automation-scenarios.md

 :::warning
 Automation scenarios are currently in alpha.
 The API is not fully documented yet, and may change in the future.
 You can use the [example projects](github-actions#examples) as a reference.
 :::

+## Supported Parts with Automation Controls

+Several Wokwi parts support automation controls that can be controlled using automation scenarios.
+These controls allow you to programmatically change the state of sensors, press buttons, and modify component values during simulation.

+### Parts with Automation Controls

+- **[Push Button](../parts/wokwi-pushbutton#automation-controls)** - Control button presses and releases
+- **[Potentiometer](../parts/wokwi-potentiometer#automation-controls)** - Adjust the potentiometer position
+- **[MPU6050 Sensor](../parts/wokwi-mpu6050#automation-controls)** - Set acceleration, rotation, and temperature values

+Each part's documentation page contains detailed information about the specific automation controls available, including control names, types, and example usage.